RedisLabs/redisraft/README.md

 2. Appends all Raft log entries that have been received since the child was forked to the temporary Raft log file.
 3. Renames the temporary Raft log so it overwrites the existing one.

+Note that while the above is not atomic, operations are ordered such that a failure at any given time would not result with data loss.

 ### Snapshot Delivery